astropy/photutils/docs/psf.rst

 The two main PSF-photometry classes are `~photutils.psf.PSFPhotometry` and `~photutils.psf.IterativePSFPhotometry`.
-`~photutils.psf.PSFPhotometry` is a flexible PSF photometry algorithm that can find sources in an image, optionally group overlapping sources, fit the PSF model to the sources, and subtract the fit PSF models from the image. `~photutils.psf.IterativePSFPhotometry` is an iterative version of `~photutils.psf.PSFPhotometry` where after the fit sources are subtracted, the process repeats until no additional sources are detected or a maximum number of iterations has been performed.
+`~photutils.psf.PSFPhotometry` provides the framework for a flexible PSF photometry workflow that can find sources in an image, optionally group overlapping sources, fit the PSF model to the sources, and subtract the fit PSF models from the image. `~photutils.psf.IterativePSFPhotometry` is an iterative version of `~photutils.psf.PSFPhotometry` where after the fit sources are subtracted, the process repeats until no additional sources are detected or a maximum number of iterations has been reached.
 When used with the `~photutils.detection.DAOStarFinder`, `~photutils.psf.IterativePSFPhotometry` is essentially an implementation of the DAOPHOT algorithm described by Stetson in his `seminal paper
 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_ for